h0ryz0n/bcm57810s/README.md

-tinkering with my BCM57810S based NIC
-I'll keep here all my outputs and all the infos
+tinkering with my BCM57810S based NIC and Huawei MA7 I'll keep here all my outputs and all the infos

 you can find all informations on these links, thanks to original posters and all the people who contributes